ariefw96/naluri-circle/README.md

 The backend server will start and listen on port 8080

 #### FrontEnd (React)
-Next, navigate to frontend folder
+Next,open new terminal and navigate to frontend folder (assuming you are in /be folder)
 ```bash
 cd ../fe
 ```